Invariant Aggregator for Defending against Federated Backdoor Attacks: Introduction

 \section{Introduction}

 Federated learning enables multiple distrusting clients to jointly train a machine learning model without sharing their private data directly.
-However, a rising concern in this setting is the ability of potentially malicious clients to perpetrate backdoor attacks.
+However, a rising concern in this setting is the ability of potentially malicious clients to perpetrate backdoor attacks and control model predictions using a backdoor trigger \citep{Liu2018TrojaningAO, pmlr-v108-bagdasaryan20a}.
 To this end, it has been argued that conducting backdoor attacks in a federated learning setup is practical \citep{9833647} and can be effective \citep{NEURIPS2020_b8ffa41d}.
-For instance, the adversary can connect to a federated learning system as a legitimate user and conduct a backdoor attack that forces the model to mispredict.
 The impact of such attacks is quite severe in many mission-critical federated learning applications.
-For example, anomaly detection is a common federated learning task where multiple parties (e.g., banks or email users) collaboratively train a model that detects frauds or phishing emails.
-Backdoor attacks allow the adversary to successfully circumvent these detection methods.
+For example, anomaly detection is a common federated learning task where multiple parties (e.g., banks or email users) collaboratively train a model that detects fraud or phishing emails.
+Backdoor attacks allow the adversary to circumvent these detections successfully.

-The most common backdoor attack embeds {\em triggers} in the data samples and forces the model to make an adversary-specified prediction when the trigger is observed~\citep{Liu2018TrojaningAO, pmlr-v108-bagdasaryan20a}.
-Thus, an adversary can conduct a backdoor attack by generating a trigger that statistically correlates with a particular label.
-Once the adversary injects these trigger-embedded backdoor data samples into the training data, the model can entangle the trigger-label correlation and predict as the adversary specifies.
-Meanwhile, the backdoor attack often does not degrade the predictive accuracy on the benign samples, making backdoor detection difficult in practice \citep{NEURIPS2020_b8ffa41d}.

-In federated learning, the server aggregates only the client-level updates (a.k.a. pseudo-gradient or gradient for short) without control over the training procedure or any data samples.
-Such limited visibility of the federated learning server on the client-side training makes defending against backdoor attacks challenging.
-Common defenses against backdoor attacks aim at identifying the backdoor data samples or poisoned model parameters and usually require access to at least a subset of the training data \citep{NEURIPS2018_280cf18b, li2021anti}, which is prohibitive for a federated learning server.
-Other defense methods against untargeted poisoning attacks that degrade the model utility \citep{9833647} are applicable but lack robustness against backdoor attacks, as discussed in Section \ref{section: empirical results}.